DevonCasey/nmf_practice/pair.md

     This is one of the popular "multiplicative update" rules from a [paper by Lee and Seung](http://hebb.mit.edu/people/seung/papers/nmfconverge.pdf).

   The following code will be helpful for coding up the above!
-Notice that we first update H, then feed that output into the      update for W.  The division (---) is element-wise, as is the multiplication with H_i.
+Notice that we first update H, then feed that output into the      update for W.

       ```
                             W.T * R